-25. I consider the proposed marine farm is located where there may be customary fishing but it is unlikely.
+25. I consider the proposed marine farm is located where there may be customary fishing but it is unlikely to be particularly important for this activity.
 The main method likely to be used, if any, is stationary rod/line fishing from a boat with drift fishing and long lining also suitable methods.
-The main species caught would be snapper and kahawai.
+The main species caught would be blue cod, tarakihi, snapper and kahawai.

-26. Up to eight iwi may have customary fisheries interests in the area of the proposed marine farm.6 There are no mātaitai reserves, temporary rahui or taiapure customary management areas in the vicinity of the proposed marine farm.
+26. Up to eight iwi may have customary fisheries interests in the area of the proposed marine farm.
+There are no mātaitai reserves, temporary rahui or taiapure customary management areas in the vicinity of the proposed marine farm.